 What Sports and Swim Instructor Insurance Doesn’t Cover

-Sports and swim instructor insurance has many exclusions.
-Be sure to ask your agent and read through the policy to understand fully what is covered and not covered.
-Policies don’t cover coaching professional athletes or organized teams, instructors and coaches.
+The various sports and swim instructor insurance policies have many exclusions.
+Be sure to ask your insurance agent and read through the policy to understand fully what is covered and not covered.
+Most policies don’t cover coaching professional athletes or organized teams, only individual instructors and coaches.

 - Accusations of criminal behavior

-- Instruction in open water like lakes, rivers, and the ocean
+- Instruction in open water such as lakes, rivers, and oceans

 - Physical therapy sessions